Pakistan government calls in army after police, Islamists clash

 By late afternoon, Tehreek-e-Labaik supporters were coming out on the streets in other Pakistani cities in support.

-Police fired tear gas in Karachi, the southern port that is Pakistan’s largest city, to try to disperse about 500 demonstrators near the airport.
+Police fired tear gas in Karachi, Pakistan’s largest city, to try to disperse about 500 demonstrators near the airport.

 Outside the northwestern city of Peshawar, about 300 protesters blocked the motorway to Islamabad and started attacking vehicles with stones and sticks.